-- · assessed the reliability, competence and capabilities of JLL Limited; - vouched the Fund financial statements to the direct third party confirmation provided by JLL, including an assessment of post balance sheet events and the impact on the valuation of direct property; - agreed 100% to confirmations on land registry that title deeds were held and in the name of the Fund/Authority and vouch disposals to appropriate support; and - prepared an expectation of the year end valuation of each property held by the Fund/Authority using comparable regional market indices and compared the expectation to the valuation provided by JLL.
-For offices, hotels, retail and retail warehouses properties, where properties had a significant difference to our expected valuation we utilised Deloitte Real Estate (DRE) to challenge the valuations provided by JLL and assess the detail and assumptions within the valuation report to support the valuations provided;
+- assessed the design and implementation of controls around the valuation of direct properties; - · assessed the reliability, competence and capabilities of JLL Limited; - vouched the Fund financial statements to the direct third party confirmation provided by JLL, including an assessment of post balance sheet events and the impact on the valuation of direct property; - agreed 100% to confirmations on land registry that title deeds were held and in the name of the Fund/Authority and vouch disposals to appropriate support; - prepared an expectation of the year end valuation of each property held by the Fund/Authority using comparable regional market indices and compared the expectation to the valuation provided by JLL.
+For a sample of offices, we utilised Deloitte Real Estate (DRE) to challenge the valuations provided by JLL and assess the detail and assumptions within the valuation report to support the valuations provided; and - utilised DRE to risk profile the property portfolio to assess whether there are properties of audit interest and assessed the appropriateness of the methodology and assumptions used by JLL in the valuation of a sample of properties held in the office sector.